Black-Box Detection of Language Model Watermarks: Abstract

 \section{Abstract}

-Watermarking has emerged as a promising way to detect LLM-generated text.
-To apply a watermark an LLM provider, given a secret key, augments generations with a signal that is later detectable by any party with the same key.
-Recent work has proposed three main families of watermarking schemes, two of which focus on the property of preserving the LLM distribution.
-This is motivated by it being a tractable proxy for maintaining LLM capabilities, but also by the idea that concealing a watermark deployment makes it harder for malicious actors to hide misuse by avoiding a certain LLM or attacking its watermark.
-Yet, despite much discourse around detectability, no prior work has investigated if any of these scheme families are detectable in a realistic black-box setting.
-We tackle this for the first time, developing rigorous statistical tests to detect the presence of all three most popular watermarking scheme families using only a limited number of black-box queries.
+Watermarking has emerged as a promising way to detect LLM-generated text, by augmenting LLM generations with later detectable signals.
+Recent work has proposed multiple families of watermarking schemes, several of which focus on preserving the LLM distribution.
+This distribution-preservation property is motivated by the fact that it is a tractable proxy for retaining LLM capabilities, as well as the inherently implied undetectability of the watermark by downstream users.
+Yet, despite much discourse around undetectability, no prior work has investigated the practical detectability of any of the current watermarking schemes in a realistic black-box setting.
+In this work we tackle this for the first time, developing rigorous statistical tests to detect the presence, and estimate parameters, of all three popular watermarking scheme families, using only a limited number of black-box queries.
 We experimentally confirm the effectiveness of our methods on a range of schemes and a diverse set of open-source models.
-Our findings indicate that current watermarking schemes are more detectable than previously believed, and that obscuring the fact that a watermark was deployed may not be a viable way for providers to protect against adversaries.
-We further apply our methods to test for watermark presence behind the most popular public APIs: \textsc{GPT4}, \textsc{Claude 3}, \textsc{Gemini 1.0 Pro}, finding no strong evidence of a watermark at this point in time.
+Further, we validate the feasibility of our tests on real-world APIs.
+Our findings indicate that current watermarking schemes are more detectable than previously believed.